npellegrin/pootle/docs/server/fabric_commands.rst

 .. note:: While running it may ask for the remote server ``root`` password or the ``sudo`` password (standard password for the remote user configured in the environment) as well as the specified ``db_user`` and/or database root password.
-See the :ref:`mysql_conf <fabric-commands#mysql-conf>` command for a way to eliminate the need for database password prompting.
+See the :ref:`psql_conf <fabric-commands#psql-conf>` command for a way to eliminate the need for database password prompting.

-.. note:: This command will try to create a database on MySQL, which will fail if MySQL is not installed or the settings don't provide configuration data for creating the database.
+.. note:: This command will try to create a database on PostgreSQL, which will fail if PostgreSQL is not installed or the settings don't provide configuration data for creating the database.

 Examples: